-- 6.14 At Marshland High_all staff are trained so that they are aware that safeguarding issues can manifest themselves via peer on peer abuse.
+- 6.14 At Marshland High_all staff are trained so that they are aware that safeguarding issues can manifest themselves via child-on-child abuse.
 This is most likely to include, but may not be limited to: - bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment; - upskirting; - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals. - 6.15 We recognise that children are vulnerable to physical, sexual and emotional abuse by their peers or siblings.
 Abuse perpetrated by children can be just as harmful as that perpetrated by an adult, so it is important that all staff and volunteers to remember the impact on both the victim of the abuse as well as to focus on the support for the child or young person exhibiting the harmful behaviour.
-We understand that abuse can occur in intimate personal relationships between peers; and that consensual and non-consensual sharing of nudes and semi nudes images and or videos1 (also known as sexting or youth produced sexual imagery) is a form of peer on peer abuse. - 6.16 We understand, that even if there are no reports in our setting it does not mean it is not happening, it may be the case that it is just not being reported.
+We understand that abuse can occur in intimate personal relationships between peers; and that consensual and non-consensual sharing of nudes and semi-nude images, and or videos1 (also known as sexting or youth produced sexual imagery) is a form of child-on-child abuse. - 6.16 We understand, that even if there are no reports in our setting it does not mean it is not happening, it may be the case that it is just not being reported.
 We recognise that pupils may not find it easy to tell staff about their abuse and can show signs or act in ways that they hope adults will notice and react to.
 In some cases, the victim may not make a direct report, and this may come from a friend or a conversation that is overheard.
 Such abuse will always be taken as seriously as abuse perpetrated by an adult and the same safeguarding children procedures will apply in respect of any child who is suffering or likely to suffer significant harm.
-Staff must never tolerate or dismiss concerns relating to peer on peer abuse; it must never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up'.
-Doing this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
+Staff must never tolerate or dismiss concerns relating to child on child abuse and they will always challenge this.
+It must never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up'.
+Doing this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it. - 6.17 At Marshland High School we regularly review decisions and actions and relevant policies are updated to reflect any lessons learnt.
+We look out for potential patterns of concerning, problematic or inappropriate behaviour.
+Where a pattern is identified, we decide upon an appropriate course of action.